Adam-Behun/data-engineering-program/week-5-batch-processing/notes.md

 - Transformations and actions

 ### Directed Acyclic Graph
-- they represent the relationship between different entitites
+- Represent the relationship between different entitites
-- different processing steps in the process
+- Different processing steps in the process
-- set of vertices and edges connecting them, there are no edges
+- Set of vertices and edges connecting them, there are no edges
 - Spark divides the entire computation into stages represented by DAGs
 - DAGs allow Spark to work efficiently in a distributed environment